izinii/Hackathon-ESSEC-Eika/README.md

 The insurer strengthens loyalty while increasing the relevance and timing of new offers.

 ### How it works
-1. We use a customer database from Kaggle (https://www.kaggle.com/datasets/stealthtechnologies/regression-dataset-for-household-income-analysis?).
+1. We use a customer database from Kaggle (https://www.kaggle.com/datasets/stealthtechnologies/regression-dataset-for-household-income-analysis).
 We complete it by filling it with more columns and fictional life events (e.g. buying a home, having a child, changing jobs).
 Based on these events, the system generates personalized insurance recommendations, such as:
 "Your client X just purchased a home — consider offering them a tailored home insurance plan.

 To see the detail of each column : see the pdf document named "  ".

 2. Adding the dataset in AWS S3 and Redshift

+3. Agents

-3. Backend
+4. Backend

-4. Frontend
+5. Frontend

 ### Model choice